linnil1/HLA_collections/README.md

 Also, the result reading part is written in the easily way.
-In some cases, you should customize the code, add some features about filtering, thresholding on tool provided parameters (e.g. abundance).
+In some cases, you should customize the code, add some features about filtering, thresholding on tool provided parameters (e.g. abundance, quality).
+Maybe require fine-tunning the parameters in running code.

+Not every tools has the ability to limit the threads and memory consumption, you may test your data which has size as real data first.

 Some HLA tools are not considered as TODO:
 * HLA-PRG (The precessor of HLA-LA)
 * SNP2HLA (SNP array data as input)
 * HIBAG (SNP array)
-* HLAreporter (VERY BAD CODE, I don't have enough enthusiasm to fix them. https://github.com/jiaolongsun/hlareporter)
+* HLAreporter (Hard to run it, I don't have enough enthusiasm to fix them. https://github.com/jiaolongsun/hlareporter)
 * HLAssign2 (Just visualization update)